Alex Pereira

 Tom Aspinall's Communication Pattern

-Primary tactic: Neutral.
+Primary tactic: Analytical.
 This measured approach suggests tactical verbal engagement without emotional investment, typical of experienced fighters.

 Psychological Dynamic